microsoft/coyote/docs/_learn/programming-models/state-machines/state-machine-timers.md

 ---
 layout: reference
-title: Using timers in machines
+title: Using timers in state machines
 section: learn
-permalink: /learn/programming-models/machines/machine-timers
+permalink: /learn/programming-models/state-machines/state-machine-timers
 ---

-## Using timers in machines
+## Using timers in state machines

 Coyote has built-in support for machine timers, which can send a `TimerElapsedEvent` to the machine that created them upon timeout, and periodic machine timers, which can continually send such events